Employers’ Claims and Remedies

-Nevertheless, owners often bring claims against contractors, sometimes as claimant, but more often by way of counterclaim after an arbitration has been commenced against them by a contractor.
-This chapter considers the range of claims employers most frequently pursue in arbitration, which revolve around four issues:
+Nevertheless, employers often bring claims against contractors, sometimes as claimant, but more often by way of counterclaim after an arbitration has been commenced against them by a contractor.
+This chapter begins by considering the range of claims employers most frequently pursue in arbitration, which revolve around four issues:

 - the time for delivery of a project;